Cristianetaniguti/Reads2Map/README.md

 - ploidy: the ploidy of the specie, by now only diploid (2) species are supported
 - cross: cross type: "F1" or "F2"

+### WDL configurations

+There are three possible configurations available in `.configurations` directory:

+* cromwell_cache.conf: to store cache in a mysql database

 ```
 # Start a mysql instance on port 3307